kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Ensure that the global secondary index's provisioned WCU is equal or less than the WCU of the base table.
 * Ensure that the global secondary index's provisioned RCU is equal or greater than the RCU of the base table.
 * Ensure that the global secondary index's provisioned WCU is equal or greater than the WCU of the base table.
-Correct

 A global secondary index (GSI) is an index with a partition key and a sort key that can be different from those on the base table.
 It is considered “global” because queries on the index can span all of the data in the base table, across all partitions.
 Every global secondary index has its own provisioned throughput settings for read and write activity.
 Queries or scans on a global secondary index consume capacity units from the index, not from the base table.
 The same holds true for global secondary index updates due to table writes.
 When you create a global secondary index on a provisioned mode table, you must specify read and write capacity units for the expected workload on that index.
 The provisioned throughput settings of a global secondary index are separate from those of its base table.
 A Query operation on a global secondary index consumes read capacity units from the index, not the base table.
 When you put, update, or delete items in a table, the global secondary indexes on that table are also updated; these index updates consume write capacity units from the index, not from the base table.

 For example, if you Query a global secondary index and exceed its provisioned read capacity, your request will be throttled.
 If you perform heavy write activity on the table but a global secondary index on that table has insufficient write capacity, then the write activity on the table will be throttled.
 To avoid potential throttling, the provisioned write capacity for a global secondary index should be equal or greater than the write capacity of the base table since new updates will write to both the base table and global secondary index.
-Hence, the correct answer in this scenario is to ensure that the global secondary index’s provisioned WCU is equal to or greater than the WCU of the base table.
+* Hence, the correct answer in this scenario is to ensure that the global secondary index’s provisioned WCU is equal to or greater than the WCU of the base table.
 Ensuring that the global secondary index’s provisioned WCU is equal or less than the WCU of the base table is incorrect because it should be the other way around, just as what is mentioned above.
 The provisioned write capacity for a global secondary index should be equal to or greater than the write capacity of the base table.
 Ensuring that the global secondary index’s provisioned RCU is equal to or greater than the RCU of the base table is incorrect because you have to set the WCU and not the RCU.
 Ensuring that the global secondary index’s provisioned RCU is equal or less than the RCU of the base table is incorrect because this should be WCU and in addition, the global secondary index’s provisioned WCU should be set to a value that is equal or greater than the WCU of the base table to prevent request throttling.